langevinmodel/folie/docs/index.rst

    pip install git+https://github.com/langevinmodel/folie.git

-If you also want to install optionnal dependencies, run for the torch dependency
+If you also want to install optional dependencies, run for the torch dependency

 .. code-block:: bash